epiccoinio/Epic/doc/build-osx.md

 Running
 -------

-It's now available at `./northernd`, provided that you are still in the `src` directory.
+It's now available at `./epicd`, provided that you are still in the `src` directory.
 We have to first create the RPC configuration file, though.

-Run `./northernd` to get the filename where it should be put, or just try these
+Run `./epicd` to get the filename where it should be put, or just try these
 commands:

-    echo -e "rpcuser=northernrpc\nrpcpassword=$(xxd -l 16 -p /dev/urandom)" > "/Users/${USER}/Library/Application Support/Northern/northern.conf"
+    echo -e "rpcuser=epicrpc\nrpcpassword=$(xxd -l 16 -p /dev/urandom)" > "/Users/${USER}/Library/Application Support/Northern/epic.conf"
-    chmod 600 "/Users/${USER}/Library/Application Support/Northern/northern.conf"
+    chmod 600 "/Users/${USER}/Library/Application Support/Northern/epic.conf"

 The next time you run it, it will start downloading the blockchain, but it won't output anything while it's doing this.
 This process may take several hours;